 Rittenhouse Square, the neighborhood in the southwest corner of Center City, contains some of Philly’s most expensive apartment buildings, its plush sidewalks home to alfresco dining, high-end stores, indie boutiques and art galleries.
 Shady Rittenhouse Square itself is a popular place to relax for locals and downtown workers, surrounded by high-rises and high-end apartment blocks.
 It’s a pleasant area place to be based in, buzzing with activity year-round.
 Though there are no must-see sights here, the neighborhood is within strolling distance of the Parkway Museum District and Old City.

-The Dwight D Hotel • Rittenhouse Hotel • AKA Rittenhouse Square • Rittenhouse 1715 • Warwick Hotel Rittenhouse Square • La Reserve Bed and Breakfast
+- Best Hotels: The Dwight D Hotel • Rittenhouse Hotel • AKA Rittenhouse Square • Rittenhouse 1715 • Warwick Hotel Rittenhouse Square • La Reserve Bed and Breakfast

 4. Parkway Museum District (Logan Square)